puppetlabs/puppetlabs-apache/REFERENCE.md

 Sets up a virtual host with [WSGI](https://github.com/GrahamDumpleton/mod_wsgi) alongside wsgi_daemon_process, wsgi_daemon_process_options, wsgi_process_group,
 and wsgi_pass_authorization.<br />
-Uses the WSGI application to handle authorization instead of Apache when set to 'On'.<br />
+Uses the WSGI application to handle authorization instead of Apache when set to `On`.<br />
 This directive is similar to `wsgi_script_aliases`, but makes use of regular expressions in place of simple prefix matching.<br />
-For more information, see [mod_wsgi's WSGIPassAuthorization documentation] (https://modwsgi.readthedocs.org/en/latest/configuration-directives/WSGIPassAuthorization.html).
+For more information, see mod_wsgi's [WSGIPassAuthorization documentation](https://modwsgi.readthedocs.org/en/latest/configuration-directives/WSGIPassAuthorization.html).

 Default value: `undef`